Achilles tendinopathy

 If your Achilles tendinopathy doesn’t improve with self-help measures or physiotherapy exercises, there may be other treatments you can try.
 These include the following.

 - Extracorporeal shockwave therapy.
-This is where a machine passes shockwaves through your skin to the damaged part of your tendon to help ease your pain.
+This is where a machine passes shockwaves through your skin to the damaged part of your tendon.
+This may help to ease your pain.
+You may need several sessions.

 - Dry needling.
-This involves passing a thin needle into your tendon to trigger the healing process and strengthen the tendon.
+This involves passing a thin needle into your tendon.
+This aims to trigger the healing process and strengthen your tendon.

 Achilles tendinopathy surgery